 Remove and discard tough stems.

-In medium size bowl, combine vinegar and oil.
+In a medium-size bowl, combine vinegar and oil.

 Whisk until emulsified (well combined).